 - Head over to your LinkedIn homepage and click the Me icon at top right side of the page.

 - Go to the Edit icon in the introduction part.

 - The Edit intro will pop-up, where you can change your LinkedIn headline.

 - Hit the Save button and you’re good to go!

 While changing your LinkedIn headline, keep the following things in mind:

 - Consider using keywords that will help you show up in searches.
 For example, if you’re a marketing professional, you might use terms like “digital marketing,” “content marketing,” or “SEO.”
 You can also include your location or industry in your headline to help narrow down the results.

-- Keep your headline short, and to the point you want people to be able to quickly and easily understand what it is you do.
+- Keep your headline short and to the point; you want people to quickly and easily understand what it is you do.

 - Don’t be afraid to get creative.
 If your headline is interesting and catches people’s attention, they’re more likely to click through to your profile.

 Following these tips will ensure that your LinkedIn headline is effective and quickly draws the readers’ attention to your profile!